VisualWordGrid: Information Extraction From Scanned Documents Using A Multimodal Approach: Method

 \item \textbf{Field Accuracy Rate (FAR)}: This metric evaluates the performance of the model in extracting complete and exact field information.
 A field is the set of words of a same entity.
 This metric counts the number of exact match between the ground-truth and the predicted instances.
 It is useful in industrial applications, as we need to evaluate the number of cases where the model succeeds to extract the whole field correctly, for control purposes for example.
 The FAR formula is as follows:

-where, $\#[\text{Fields exact Match}]$ is the number of fields correctly extracted from the document with an exact match between the ground-truth and the predicted words values, and $N_{fields}$ is the total number of fields.\\ In the next section, we will report for each model the average WAR and FAR metrics on the documents in the test set. \end{itemize}
+where, $\#[\text{Fields exact Match}]$ is the number of fields correctly extracted from the document with an exact match between the ground-truth and the predicted words values, and $N_{fields}$ is the total number of fields.
+We note that for any processed document in the evaluation set, with no target field in the ground truth, we attribute an empty string to the value of each field, so false positives are penalized too.\\ In the next section, we will report for each model the average WAR and FAR metrics on the documents in the test set. \end{itemize}